Black History Month: Saving lives by donating blood

 SU Wins

 October is Queen Mary Students’ Union’s Black History Month, and this year it was jam-packed with a celebration of black culture and exploring history.
 We saw events like games nights, zine making and a black-owned business fair!
-We even hosted a couple of events in association with the NHS Blood and Transport team entitled ‘Know Your Blood Type’ to raise awareness for students of black heritage to donate blood.
+We even hosted a couple of events in association with the NHS Blood and Transplant team entitled ‘Know Your Blood Type’ to raise awareness for students of black heritage to donate blood.

 Did you know if you are in generally good health and between the age of 17 and 65, you can sign up to give blood?